 Meter Stable (MTR) is the unit of account and medium of exchange of the Meter network.
 It is a fully-decentralized, permissionless, low-volatility cryptocurrency that is created using SHA256 Proof of Work, the same method used by Bitcoin.

 Meter uses the cost of production and the PoW miners’ arbitraging behavior to establish a long-term equilibrium price for the market.
-This equilibrium price essentially anchors MTR to the global competition of electricity prices, which is more stable in real value than any fiat currency, based on historical data.
+This equilibrium price essentially anchors MTR to the global competition of electricity prices, which is more stable in real value than any fiat currency, based on historical data (from 1960 to now electricity price went up 6.3x when measured by USD, but stayed the same after adjusted by inflations).

-The supply of MTR is uncapped and is designed to automatically expand or contract with fluctuations in its usage.
+The supply of MTR is uncapped.
+Miners will expand the supply when there is more demand for MTR based on usage and the internal MTRG auction process will continuously remove MTR from circulation.
 This makes the value of MTR neither deflationary or inflationary in the long run.

 Externally, MTR can be used to make everyday payments and as a store of value.